quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

 A better way is to focus on the separation of concerns(SOC) and use Quasar's app extension [Qenv](https://github.com/quasarframework/app-extension-qenv) to handle our different environment configurations.
 Be sure to read up on the docs to understand how this will come into play with the following section of code.
 :::

 Qenv will allow us to keep the config in the source directory, but will also give us the option for git to ignore the file and will be bundled on the desired build type.
 Either for dev, test, or production.
-Remember the tip from before though, and create separate Firebase projects in your console.
+Remember the tip from before; create separate Firebase projects in your console.
 Please refer to qenv installation and setup [here](https://github.com/quasarframework/app-extension-qenv).

 Once you’ve install qenv and have set up your `.quasar.env.json` file and updated your [scripts block](https://github.com/quasarframework/app-extension-qenv#specifying-the-environment) in your `package.json` we now are ready to start moving into our application structure.